- Majors & Minors

 How are students chosen as UTAs?

 UTAs are selected for designated fall and winter term courses, and applications are accepted twice per year (in November for winter term and in April for fall).
+Courses requiring UTA support vary by term.
+Historically, UTAs are traditionally placed in BIO 171, BIO 172, BIO 173, and BIO 192.
 Applicants should be Juniors or Seniors with a 3.3 GPA or better.

 How are UTAs compensated?

-First-time UTAs receive college (non-concentration) credit for their participation.
-Each first-time UTA registers for a credit-based course (EEB 302 or MCDB 412) led by the instructor of the course they will be teaching.
+First-time UTAs receive college (non-concentration) credit for their participation and will register for a credit-based course (EEB 302 or MCDB 412) led by the instructor of the course they will be teaching.
+Returning UTAs receive a pay rate of $29/hour (up to 10 hours per week).
 Some UTAs may be encouraged or required to participate in a pedagogy course or courses specifically geared toward UTAs (as available).
-Returning UTAs may be paid a stipend, which will be arranged through the program.

 What do UTAs do?